 And yet, California lags behind other states in supporting the value of school-based health centers (SBHCs).
-For example, we are one of only fifteen states that does not provide state-level funding and support for SBHCs.
-The result is that fewer than 3% of California's six million students4 have access to school-based health centers on their school campus.
+The Golden State is one of only fifteen states that does not provide state- level funding and support for SBHCs.
+The result is that fewer than 5% of California's nearly six million students4 have access to school-based health and wellness centers on their school campus.
 Looking deeper into the data shows that children in communities of color, where access to healthcare is more challenging, are even less likely to have access to an SBHC.